Phenomenological quantum mechanics: I. Phenomenology of quantum observables: Introduction

 We concur with the diagnosis that the problems with the standard formalism cannot be reconciled within its framework, and the solution will most likely require a restructuring of the formalism.
 However, rather than postulating \textit{ad hoc} modifications to the existing formalism, we propose a more systematic approach.
 The idea is to go back to basics, forget what we know about quantum theory, and attempt to \textit{deduce} the formalism from the experimental observations only---\textit{phenomenological} quantum mechanics.

 We imagine that this route is not dissimilar to the one traversed a century ago by the pioneers of quantum theory, who invented the standard formalism in the first place.
 However, the breadth of the phenomenology of quantum systems has expanded tremendously over these 100 years; the experimental inputs available to us as a matter of course were considered, back then, as fanciful thought experiments at best and science-fiction at worst.
 Unsurprisingly, then, the theoreticians of quantum mechanics focused, at its inception, almost exclusively on the phenomenology of single-measurement experiments.
 This seems to be the main reason why the standard formalism has a dichotomous structure, and the interface between the description mode takes the form of the collapse rule.
 If this is a correct reading, then the collapse rule appears as an improvised \textit{post hoc} solution that was ``bolted'' onto the formalism because it was just that---a solution to the problem of sequential measurements that, likely, was treated as an afterthought.
+In that case, the state-centric standard formalism performing sub-optimally in contexts involving sequential measurements or other types of multi-time correlations of quantum observables~\cite{Caves_PRD1986,Aharonov_PRA2009,Sakuldee2018,Milz2020,Milz_PRX2021,taranto_2025,Szakowski_arxiv25}, is almost an inevitability.
 Hence, to avoid the pitfalls encountered by the pioneers, we ought to treat experiments involving sequential measurements as the basic input for our deduction.

-In this paper, we demonstrate that the phenomenology of sequential measurement experiments is indeed rich enough to deduce a fully functional and complete formalism without presupposing \textit{anything} about its structure (not even a connection with Hilbert spaces has to be assumed).
+In this two-part series of papers (see~\cite{part2} for Part II), we demonstrate that the phenomenology of sequential measurement experiments is indeed rich enough to deduce a fully functional and complete formalism without presupposing \textit{anything} about its structure (not even a connection with Hilbert spaces has to be assumed).
 As expected, the so-deduced formalism---the \textit{bi-trajectory formalism}, as we call it---turns out to be structured significantly differently from the standard formalism.
 In particular, the dichotomous mode of description is absent in the bi-trajectory formulation, allowing it to describe quantum, classical, and in-between systems without invoking the Heisenberg cut, state collapse, or other similar concepts.

 Crucially, because the formalism is directly deduced from the phenomenology, its predictions are in full agreement with the empirically confirmed predictions that could also be made with the standard formalism.
 Additionally, the new formalism can be reduced to a form that is mathematically equivalent to the standard formulation.